-- 32 The State Services Commissioner will provide copies of this circular to agencies in the State sector, including non-Public Service departments, statutory Crown entities, Crown entity companies, organisations listed in Schedule 4 and companies listed in Schedule 4A of the Public Finance Act 1989, the Reserve Bank of New Zealand, tertiary education institutions, State Owned Enterprises, and the Offices of Parliament. - 33 Public Service chief executives should forward copies of this circular to the heads of other agencies within their Ministers' portfolios that do not form part of the State sector. - 34 Further information on constitutional procedures after the election is available as follows: - 34.1 The Cabinet Office website, including: - 34.1.1 Elections, Transitions, and Government Formation, Chapter 6 of the Cabinet Manual; - 34.1.2 Briefing for Incoming Ministers, paragraphs 3.16 to 3.21 of the Cabinet Manual; - 34.1.3 Government Decisions and Actions in the Pre-election Period, Cabinet Office circular CO (17) 1; - 34.1.4 Management of Parliamentary Business after the Dissolution of Parliament, Cabinet Office Circular CO (17) 4. - 34.2 The website of the State Services Commission, including: - 34.2.1 Guidance for the 2017 Election Period: State Servants, Political Parties, and Elections; - 34.2.2 General Election 2017 Political Neutrality: Questions and Answers for State Servants and General Election 2017: Factsheet for State Servants; - 34.2.3 Negotiations between Political Parties to Form a Government: Guidelines on Support from the State Sector. - 35 Following the election, the Cabinet Office will issue circulars on the practical requirements for decision making in the post-election period.
+- Public service chief executives should forward a link to this circular to the heads of relevant public sector agencies within their Ministers' portfolios. - Further information on constitutional procedures after the election is available as follows: - 34.1 The Department of the Prime Minister and Cabinet website, including: - 34.1.1 Elections, Transitions, and Government Formation, Chapter 6 of the Cabinet Manual; - 34.1.2 Briefing for Incoming Ministers, paragraphs 3.18 to 3.23 of the Cabinet Manual; - 34.1.3 Government Decisions and Actions in the Pre-election Period, Cabinet Office Circular CO (23) 1; - 34.1.4 Management of Parliamentary Business after the Dissolution of Parliament, Cabinet Office Circular CO (23) 7. - 34.2 The website of the Public Service Commission, including He Ārahitanga Pōtitanga Whānui General Election Guidance and Standards: Providing information to political parties during negotiations to form a government Te Kawa Mataaho Public Service Commission. - Following the election, the Cabinet Office will issue circulars on the practical requirements for decision making in the post-election period.

-Michael Webster Secretary of the Cabinet and Clerk of the Executive Council
+Rachel Hayward Secretary of the Cabinet and Clerk of the Executive Council